 • Speech and Language

 • Psychological testing and consultative service

 • Standardized achievement testing and scoring.

-We acquaint students with technolgy including computers, SMART boards, iPads, video, computer terminology and future innovations.
-Students will become skilled in using technology to collect, graph and analyze data.
+We acquaint students with technology including computers, SMART boards, iPads, video, computer terminology, and future innovations.
+Students will become skilled in using technology to collect, graph, and analyze data.